jnozzi/cocoadev.com/markdown/PlayingFlashFiles.md

 This will constantly say that it is not playing, through polymorphism, and this fixes the flash file problem.
 However, this creates some other problems.
 Therefore, you should add a BOOL to the header file, and make a method to set the bool.
 Then, let the isPlaying return the bool, and control it manually.

--General/CharlieMiller
+-CharlieMiller

 ----
 So I just tried to use QT to watch a .flv I had saved from the internet and it doesn't work.
 Does anyone know if there are any cocoa tools for embedding flash content in your app?
-It seems the latest version doesn't play in General/QTKit, that I can find.
-I was also reading General/WebKitToDisplayFlash and there is a suggestion there to embed it in HTML, then view it in General/WebKit, since that uses the flash plugin from Macromedia, but I don't know how to write HTML... could anyone give a simple template here for a blank HTML page with one embedded .flv file?
-Of course, I would prefer a way to watch it with General/QTKit if it exists... thanks
+It seems the latest version doesn't play in QTKit, that I can find.
+I was also reading WebKitToDisplayFlash and there is a suggestion there to embed it in HTML, then view it in WebKit, since that uses the flash plugin from Macromedia, but I don't know how to write HTML... could anyone give a simple template here for a blank HTML page with one embedded .flv file?
+Of course, I would prefer a way to watch it with QTKit if it exists... thanks

 ----
 well, a simple embedded flash file (stripped from youtube) would look like